 Just as there are all sorts of runners in the world, there is wide variety when it comes to planners, too.
 Unfortunately, one of the easiest ways to categorize planners is by where they went wrong.
 To see what I mean, consider the tale of three joggers.

-The first jogger was trying to run off some stress.
-He had a beautiful wife, two great kids, an amazing house . . . but no estate plan.
-He knew he needed to do something, but he didn’t know what.
-He assumed it would all be very complicated, so he kept putting it off even though he knew his delays put his family at significant risk.
+The first jogger set out to run off some stress.
+He had a beautiful wife, two great kids, an amazing house…but no estate plan.
+He was worried, and he knew he needed to do something, but he didn’t know where to start.
+He assumed it would all be very complicated, so he kept putting it off even though he knew his delays put his family at risk.
 This jogger failed to plan.

 The second jogger was not stressed at all.
-She was just enjoying the weather.
-She was retired and very financially secure.
-She also had her legal affairs in order . . . or so she thought.
-Her entire estate plan was centered on a last will and testament.
-She had no idea that a will would not keep her estate out of probate court, and in her case, probate would be extremely expensive.
-This jogger had a plan that was destined to fail.
+She was blissfully ignorant, just enjoying fall in Arkansas.
+She was retired and financially secure.
+She also had her legal affairs in order…or so she thought.
+Her entire estate plan was based on a last will and testament.
+She had no idea that a will would not keep her estate out of probate court.
+In her case, probate would be extremely expensive and would take forever.
+This jogger had a plan, but for her situation it was the wrong plan.

 The third jogger thought he was ahead of everyone.
 He had all the right gear and newest equipment (the kind that could share all his record breaking times with the world), but he didn’t know how to use it.
 He was financially secure, too, and seemingly prepared for the future.
 He had an estate plan.
 He even had a trust.
 He knew enough to realize that a will would not keep him out of probate court, but a trust could.

 What he didn’t realize, though, was the importance of funding his trust.
 He didn’t do anything to title his assets correctly so that his trust would work for him and his family.
 Like the second jogger, he was headed toward probate court, even though he had a trust.
 Unlike the second jogger, this jogger generally had the right plan, but because he didn’t use it right, it was a plan that was destined to fail.